 Three cops converged on Trent as ordered.
 One whispered to Trent, ‘If you know what’s good for you, you’ll shut ya mouth.’
 It was friendly advice, not a threat.

-After handcuffing Trent’s hands behind his back one of the cops escorted him from the court room, to the cells below the police station next door.
-Trent offered no resistance to the cop, but his stabbing eyes glared his disapproval at the Magistrate, who was in the process of departing the court room after ordering a recess.
+With his hands secured behind his back, a cop escorted Trent from the court room, to the cells below the police station next door.
+Trent offered no resistance to the cop, but his stabbing eyes glared his hate-fdisapproval at the Magistrate, who was in the process of departing the court room after ordering a recess.

 — — — — — — — — — — — — — — — — — — — — — — — —